Taraxa-project/taraxa-documentation/community/lockdrop.md

 ### Locking in ETH

-Participants can choose to lock in ETH tokens into our Lockdrop contract via a web interface &lt;here - insert link&gt;.
+Participants can choose to lock in ETH tokens into our Lockdrop contract via a [dApp](https://lockdrop.taraxa.io).
 There are three locking time ranges to choose from: 3, 6, and 12 months, with longer lockup times receiving more rewards.
-Once the locking time range has elapsed, the contract will automatically release the ETH tokens back to the participant.
+Once the locking time range has elapsed, the contract will allow the participant to withdraw their deposit.

 There is a minimum lockup of 1 ETH to participate.

-The Lockdrop contract has been fully audited by Quantstamp,  you can find the source code &lt;insert link here&gt; here and the audit certification &lt;insert link here&gt; here.
+The Lockdrop contract has been fully audited by [Certik](https://certik.io/),  you can find the [source code here](https://github.com/Taraxa-project/lockdrop-contracts) and the audit certification &lt;insert link here&gt; here.